daanvdl/fyrtur-motor-board-pcb/readme.md

 ## 🔧 Soldering

 This project requires SMD soldering skills.
+Hand soldering is possible, but using hot-air reflow is recommended for best results.
 The board is hardwired at IO2, which connects to the ZigBee button board.
+The RED labeled wire is RX0.
 The motor itself connects via the standard motor connector, just like the original board.

-Hand soldering is possible, but using hot-air reflow is recommended for best results.

 ------